What is Limited Liability Partnership (LLP) Registration?

 - Minors: Persons below 18 years of age cannot qualify as designated partners

-- Criminal Case: Person convicted of an offense involving moral turpitude and sentenced to imprisonment for six months or more within the last five years are disqualified.
+- Criminal Case: Persons convicted of an offense involving moral turpitude and sentenced to imprisonment for six months or more within the last five years are disqualified.

 Appointment of Designated Partner in LLP

-The Superb thing about LLPs is that can add or remove partners whenever it's needed.
-However, the designated partner should be made fully knowledge of his roles and responsibilities before adding him to the LLP.
+The Superb thing about LLPs is that they can add or remove partners whenever it's needed.
+However, the designated partner should be made fully knowledge of his roles and responsibilities before adding him to the Limited Liability Partnership (LLP) Registration in Noida.
 The necessary steps to add a partner in an LLP are mentioned below:

 1. LLP Agreement Review:

-- First by reviewing the LLP agreement by understand the specific provisions related to appointment of designated partners.
+- First, by reviewing the LLP agreement by understand the specific provisions related to the appointment of designated partners.
 This document covers the rights and responsibilities of partners and may contain special procedures for appointments.

 2. Identify an Eligible Person: